Art9Studio/Aureole/README.md

 - [x] List of all URLs

-# 👾Business cases

-- Registration and authentication of users on a website
-- Advanced replacement of default authentication in Django
-- Authentication server for Hasura
-- Single auth server for multiple domains
-- Authentication in Kubernetes with OpenID
-- Authentication in Docker Registry
-- Authentication for embedded devices

 # 💬 Support and fixing bugs

 If you have an issue and want to contact us feel free to use any channel: